-I’m a huge fan of No Doubt.
-But Gwen Stefani was always the band’s star.
-Only time got in the way of her embarking on a solo career.
+Only time got in the way of Gwen embarking on a solo career.
 In 2004, she released Love.
 Angel.
 Music.
-Baby. and dominated the radio airwaves, album charts and set records for digital downloads.
-Nowadays, she’s barely making a dent in pop music.
+Baby.
+She dominated the radio airwaves, topped the album charts, and set records for digital downloads.
+Nowadays, she barely makes a dent in pop music.
 But before the downfall, she blessed us with two landmark albums that people put on repeat.

-No one would take a Jonas brother seriously.
-At least, that’s the mindset of the general public when the siblings went on their separate ways.
-This motivated Nick Jonas to create a masterpice in “Jealous”.
-He silenced his critics and made people converts.
-Nowadays, even the reunion of the brothers brought them to greater heights.
+No one took the Jonas Brothers seriously.
+That was the mindset of the public when they went on their separate ways.
+Nick Jonas silenced his critics and made people fans with “Jealous.”
+Nowadays, the reunion of the brothers brought them to greater heights.
 Time off from the group paid off for each one of them and for the collective.

-There was a time when the prospects of a prosperous solo career for Beyonce looked grim.
-She started off with a soundtrack single, “Work It Out”, for her movie appearance in Austin Powers in Goldmember.
+Once, Beyonce’s prospects for a solo career looked grim.
+She started off with a soundtrack single, “Work It Out.”
 The reception was lukewarm.
-A year later, she came back with “Crazy in Love” and the rest is history.
+A year later, she came back with “Crazy in Love,” and the rest is history.
 Destiny’s Child had one of the best runs for any girl group.
-Beyonce had one of the best runs for any artist who has ever lived.
+Beyonce had one of the best careers for any artist.

 Zayn achieved a milestone his former group never managed to – reaching the pole position of the US Billboard Hot 100.
-In fact, “Pillowtalk” was a worldwide smash, also reaching number one in the UK and Australia.
-His debut record proved there was life after One Direction.
-Even though his sophomore album barely took off, he has already proven that he can succeed on his own.
+“Pillowtalk” was a worldwide smash, making the same feat in the UK and Australia.
+The record proved there was life after One Direction.
+His sophomore album barely took off.
+But he has already proven that he can succeed.

-Lauryn Hill’s solo career was short-lived but the output was immaculate.
-When she broke out of the Fugees, she created one of the best records of my lifetime – The Miseducation of Lauryn Hill.
+Lauryn Hill’s solo career was short-lived, but the output was immaculate.
+She created one of the best records of my lifetime – The Miseducation of Lauryn Hill.
 I flash forward to today.
-The biggest disappointment is her personal troubles getting in the way of showing the world what she’s capable of.
-She is a one album wonder.
-But the impact the masterpiece has created is unprecedented.
+Her personal troubles get in the way of showcasing the talent she’s capable of.
+She is a one-album wonder.
+But the impact is more significant than most artists’ discographies.

 Jack White may never experience the same commercial success he enjoyed as part of the White Stripes.
-However, there’s no need to be upset.
-Creatively, he continues to push the boundaries and deliver quality music.
-Critics and the recording academy alike continue to shower him with praises and accolades.
-People’s respect for him is greater now than how it was before.
+However, creatively, he continues to push the boundaries and deliver quality music.
+Critics and the Recording Academy continue to shower him with praises and accolades.
+People’s respect for him is higher now than it has ever been.

-Only time will tell if Camila Cabello has the longevity to build a long-term career in the music industry.
+Only time will tell if Camila Cabello has longevity.
 But assessing the question based on her first attempt, she may just have what it takes.
-She succeeded in reaching heights Fifth Harmony never managed to.
-And she also pulled off another hit with “Never be the Same”.
-People dismissing “Havana” as a one-off record can now shut up.
+She reached peaks Fifth Harmony never managed to.
+And she pulled off another hit with “Never Be the Same.”
+People dismissed “Havana” as a one-off record.
+I guess the same people can now shut up.

 The Duchess gave Fergie tremendous success.
-With hits under her belt, continuing to go solo would’ve made sense.
-Instead, she chose to reunite with the Black Eyed Peas and was heavily rewarded for it.
-“London Bridge”, “Fergalicious”, “Glamorous”, “Big Girls Don’t Cry” and “Clumsy” were certified jams.
-But “Boom Boom Pow” and “I Gotta Feeling” were monstrous and ended the decade as some of the period’s biggest songs.
+With hits under her belt, continuing solo would’ve made sense.
+Instead, she chose to reunite with the Black Eyed Peas and was rewarded.
+“London Bridge,” “Fergalicious,” and “Big Girls Don’t Cry” were certified jams.
+But “Boom Boom Pow” and “I Gotta Feeling” were monstrous.

-Even though Santana gets majority of the credit for “Smooth”, the vocals of Rob Thomas deserves equal recognition.
-His Grammy-winning turn in the track probably inspired him to go solo.
-When he did, the record still sounds like a Matchbox Twenty record – going from More Than You Think You are to …Something to Be.
-Now and then, he would switch back and forth from Matchbox Twenty to doing his own thing.
+Even though Santana gets the majority of the credit for “Smooth,” the vocals of Rob Thomas deserve equal recognition.
+Probably, his Grammy-winning turn in the single inspired him to go solo.
+When he did, the record still sounds like a Matchbox Twenty record – something we are all thankful for.

-No one remembers N*E*R*D. Even when Rihanna assisted with their comeback record “Lemon” in 2017 (their first in 7 years), the single barely charted.
+No one remembers N*E*R*D. Even when Rihanna assisted with their comeback record “Lemon” in 2017, the single barely charted.
 On his own, Pharrell is a household name.
 He’s a producer most artists dream of collaborating with.
 He’s a preferred coach by up and coming artists on The Voice.
-But the peak of his solo career has been “Happy”.
-The soundtrack single has been inescapable since its release.
+But the peak of his solo career has been “Happy.”

 Two decades earlier, Geri Halliwell pulled out of the Spice Girls.
-Her move signified the end for one of the biggest girl groups to ever walk the Earth.
-Can you blame Geri Halliwell?
-She notched four consecutive number one singles in the UK.
-Nowadays, her solo career isn’t enjoying the same glory All others are in the same predicament.
-Now, they’re trying to get back together for a reunion.
-The only holdout is Victoria Beckham.
+Her move signified an end to one of the most successful girl groups.
+In the process, she notched four consecutive number-one singles in the UK.
+Nowadays, her career isn’t enjoying the same glory.
+Others are in the same predicament.
+Now, they’re busy scrambling for reunions.

-Leaving one of the greatest British Boy bands would be a mistake for most people.
-Unless you are Robbie Williams and you are the best-selling British solo artist in the UK.
-I get a sense there is no regrets from his end.
-Moreover, I never thought I’d compare the Take That to the Jonas Brothers.
-But their reunion went beyond selling out concerts.
-They group rose to the top of the charts, with and without Robbie Williams.
+Leaving one of the biggest British Boy bands would be a mistake.
+Unless you are Robbie Williams.
+Now, you are the best-selling British solo artist in the UK.
+I get a sense there are no regrets from his end.
+Even though they did not come back for good, their reunions with or without Robbie Williams, experienced commercial success.

-Commercially, Harry Styles may never match the success he experienced in One Direction.
-He may not even surpass Zayn at the rate they’re both going.
-But the quality of his debut album is far superior to all the output of One Direction or its members.
+Harry may never match the commercial success of One Direction.
+He’d be lucky to even surpass Zayn.
+But his debut album is superior to any output of either One Direction or its members.
 Had any other artist released Harry Styles, he/she would be winning Album of the Year.
-But since Harry comes from a boy band, he has to work twice as hard to be taken seriously.
+But since Harry came from a boy band, he has to work twice as hard.